Platypus Flat campground

 The area’s highest recorded rainfall in one day

 - Campsites are marked.
-Sites 1-6 are suitable for small caravans (under 15ft or 4.6m), camper trailers and campervans and tents.
-Sites 7-18 are suitable for tents.
+Sites 1 to 6 are suitable for small caravans (under 15ft or 4.6m), camper trailers and campervans and tents.
+Sites 7 to 18 are suitable for tents.

 - No power or shower facilities are available at this campground.

-- Rubbish bins are not available, so please take all rubbish with you.
+- Rubbish bins are not available, please take all rubbish with you.

 - There's no mobile phone service or telephone at the campground.
 The nearest mobile service is located around 8km away, at the intersection of Moonpar and Mills Roads.
 Coin-operated public phones are located at the villages of Cascade and Bostobrick.